Fireworks light up the sky behind the Gateway Arch on the Fourth of July.

 July 4

-Join the Eureka Parks and Recreation Department in an enthusiastic celebration of the 248th birthday of the U.S. On July 4, you can enjoy a rockin’ show by The Tailgators from 6 to 10 p.m.
+Join the Eureka Parks and Recreation Department in an enthusiastic celebration of the 249th birthday of the U.S. On July 4, you can enjoy a rockin’ show by the Count of Monte Carlo Band from 6 to 10 p.m.
 Grab snacks from local food vendors in between songs, and don’t miss the fireworks display at 9:15 p.m.

 July 4